 - Public Land Ownership, Easements and Private Land Enrolled in Forest Tax Programs

 - Exceptional and Outstanding Resource Waters and 303(d) Degraded Waters (2010 Update)

 - Population Density, Cities, and Transportation

-Also see the statewide maps from the Ecological Landscapes Handbook.
+Also see the statewide maps.

 Landtype Associations (LTAs) are units of the National Hierarchical Framework of Ecological Units (NHFEU), a hierarchical ecological land classification system.
 LTAs are much smaller than Ecological Landscapes, ranging in size from 10,000 and 300,000 acres.
 In Wisconsin, they are usually based on glacial features like individual moraines or outwash plains.
 LTAs can be very useful for planning at finer scales within an Ecological Landscape.

 The following are the LTAs associated with the Northern Highland Ecological Landscape.
 The Northern Highland LTA map can be used to locate these LTAs.
 Clicking on an LTA in the list below will open a data table for that LTA in PDF format.
 Descriptions are included, where available.